Lon Morris College Collection

 Scope and Contents

-The collection mainly consists of 80 scrapbooks about the history of the college.
-Many oversized items pertain to the theater productions, which include posters and photo collages of the productions.
+The collection consists of 78 scrapbooks about the history of the college.
+Many of the scrapbooks pertain to theater productions, which include posters and photo collages of the productions, and athletics.

 Dates